jonathansilva/8BallPool/README.md

 - **Importante**

-No momento, é preciso que você faça as alterações necessárias para alinhar o layout à mesa do jogo ( links abaixo )
+No momento, é preciso que você faça as alterações necessárias para ajustar o layout à mesa do jogo ( links abaixo )

-Ainda não implementei uma solução que faça esse alinhamento automaticamente em qualquer tamanho de tela
+Ainda não implementei uma solução que faça esse ajuste automaticamente em qualquer tamanho de tela

-Não utilize o mesmo *nome de pacote* ( app.hack.eightballpool ) e não publique na Play Store ou qualquer outro site/fórum, senão você pode correr o risco de ser banido pela Miniclip
+Não utilize o mesmo *nome de pacote* ( app.hack.eightballpool )

-Se quiser mesmo publicar, publique com outro nome de pacote
+Crie um *nome de pacote* único para o seu smartphone e não compartilhe com o mesmo *nome de pacote*

+É recomendável que você também altere o nome do app

+Não publique na Play Store

 > Após instalar e abrir o aplicativo, o Menu é exibido automaticamente

-> Após fechar e quiser exibir o Menu novamente, balance o smartphone
+> Após você fechar e quiser exibir o Menu novamente, balance o smartphone

-O primeiro hack para 8 Ball Pool, 100% brasileiro

 - **Important**

-At the moment, you need to make the necessary changes to align the layout to the game table ( links below )
+At the moment, you need to make the necessary changes to adjust the layout to the game table ( links below )

-I have not yet implemented a solution that automatically aligns any screen size
+I have not yet implemented a solution that automatically adjust to any screen size

-Do not use the same *package name* ( app.hack.eightballpool ) and do not post on the Play Store or any other website/forum, otherwise you may be at risk of being banned by Miniclip
+Do not use the same *package name* ( app.hack.eightballpool )

-If you really want to publish, publish with another package name
+Create a unique *package name* for your smartphone and don't share it with the same *package name*

+It is recommended that you also change the name of the app

+Do not post on the Play Store

 > After installing and opening the application, the Menu is displayed automatically

-> After close and want to display the Menu again, shake your smartphone
+> After you close and want to display the Menu again, shake your smartphone

-The first hack for 8 Ball Pool, 100% brazilian

 ### Links